Home > Motors

 yamaha tt r110e

 The Yamaha TT-R110E is the big brother of Yamaha’s awesome mini off-roader, the TT-R50E.
-Unlike the smaller model, this one is a good selection for older riders, making it a fun choice for everyone in the family.
-The engine packs a more powerful punch, and thanks to the taller ride height, it is an ideal bike for youth getting into motorcycling.
+Unlike the smaller model, this one is a good selection for older kids.
+The engine packs a more powerful punch, and thanks to the taller ride height, it is an ideal bike for youths getting into motorcycling.

-With a tough, compact 110cc air-cooled four-stroke engine, the TT-R110E has plenty of grunt delivered to the wheels through a sophisticated four-speed gearbox.
-The automatic clutch allows for effortless gear shifting, marrying the best of manual riding with the simplicity of an automatic.
-All you have to do is click through the gears without worrying about the hassle of a clutch — or leave it in one gear and stick with it if you don’t feel like shifting at all.
+With a tough, compact 110cc air-cooled four-stroke engine, the TT-R110E has plenty of grunt delivered to the wheels through a four-speed gearbox.
+The automatic clutch allows for effortless gear shifting and braking, marrying the best of manual riding with the simplicity of an automatic.

-Yamaha’s flagship off-road series, the YZ family, shares a lot of DNA with this little number, making it the perfect introductory motorcycle for young riders to cut their teeth on before graduating to the bigger YZ models.
+Yamaha’s flagship off-road series, the YZ family, shares a lot of DNA with this little number.
+This makes the TT-R100E the perfect introductory motorcycle for young riders to cut their teeth on before graduating to the bigger YZ models.

 The Yamaha TT-R110E is offered at a $2,299 MSRP.